mydevtools-tech/.github/profile/README.md

 Developers shouldn't need a browser full of random utility websites, a separate API client, a database GUI, a JWT debugger, a JSON formatter, a regex tester, and a dozen other applications just to get through a normal engineering day.

-**MyDevTools brings those workflows together.**
+**MyDevTools brings those workflows together — as an application that runs on your computer.**

 It is a developer-focused toolkit built around one principle:

-> **If a developer can do it locally, MyDevTools should make it possible locally.**
+> **Your data never leaves your machine.**

-From formatting JSON to debugging APIs, inspecting JWTs, working with SQL/MongoDB/Redis, generating developer artifacts, testing regular expressions, and handling security utilities — MyDevTools is designed to be the toolbox that stays with the developer.
+From formatting JSON to debugging APIs, inspecting JWTs, working with SQL/MongoDB/Redis, generating developer artifacts, testing regular expressions, and handling security utilities — MyDevTools is the toolbox that stays with the developer, and only with the developer.

 🌐 **[mydevtools.tech](https://mydevtools.tech)**